Chhattisgarh State Consumer Disputes Redressal Commission: Composition

-President will be appointed by state Government in consultation with the Chief Justice of state High Court.
+President will be appointed by state government in consultation with the Chief Justice of state's High Court.
 The eligibility for president is that he should be serving or served as Judge in any High Court.
 Members should be of 1.
 Not less than 35 years of age and 2. recognised university bachelor's degree 3.
-With good ability,integrity and standing and with proficient experience of 10 years and expertise knowledge in subjects of accountancy,law,commerce,economics,industry,administration and public affairs and problem solving ability in same.
+With good ability, integrity and standing and with proficient experience of 10 years and expertise knowledge in subjects of accountancy, law, commerce, economics, industry, administration and public affairs and problem solving ability in same.

 Also not more than fifty percent of members of committee should be from judicial background.

-Hon'ble Mr. Hon'ble Mr. Justice Chandra Bhushan Bajpai is the President of Chhattisgarh State Consumer Disputes Redressal Commission and will serve a period of five years from date of appointment.
+Hon'ble Mr. Hon'ble Mr. Justice Chandra Bhushan Bajpai is the President of Chhattisgarh State Consumer Disputes Redressal Commission and serve's for a period of five years from the date of appointment.

 Levels and jurisdiction

 Chhattisgarh State Consumer Disputes Redressal Commission was formed for promoting and protecting the rights of consumers through three levels with the below mentioned jurisdiction: